filp/whoops/CONTRIBUTING.md

 - See [a list of possible features to add](https://github.com/filp/whoops/wiki/Possible-features-to-add) for ideas on what can be improved.
 - Add tests for your changes (in `tests/`).
 - Remember to stick to the existing code style as best as possible.
 When in doubt, follow `PSR-2`.
+- Before investing a lot of time coding, create an issue to get our opinion on your big changes.